What Is Enlightenment?

 2) Being completely free from all selfish or self-centered desires, often called egocentric binding likes and dislikes.

-As I mentioned in the beginning, these two aspects work together to automatically produce the unhindered flow of all the divine virtues such as loving kindness, compassion, peace, humility, generosity, patience, and the joy that comes from giving.
+As I mentioned in the beginning, these two aspects work together to automatically produce the unhindered flow of all the divine virtues such as loving kindness, compassion, peace, humility, generosity, patience, and a divine bliss that holds all human emotions.
 In this way, the personal consciousness becomes a well-tuned instrument in the hands of God sharing the fruit of enlightenment with everyone.
 So we see that being fully awake and being completely free leads to being entirely available for God.

 I have heard some people say that in order to awaken spiritually, you need to have your heart win its battle with your mind.
 But please consider this.
 Your mind holds ideas, and your heart holds emotions.
 Your mind can hold true ideas or false ideas, and your heart can hold hatred and fear, or love and peace.
 There is no battle where your heart must triumph over your mind.
 Instead of a battle, think of it as the pursuit of truth, love and peace.
 Work towards tuning your mind into the truth and your heart into love and peace.
 Both of these are done by the grace of God and it is only God that brings forth enlightenment.